dart-archive/www.dartlang.org/src/site/articles/io/index.markdown

 When the process exits the onExit handler is called with the exit code of the process.

-The following example runs ‘ls -l’ in a separate process and prints the output and the exit code for the process to stdout.
+The following example runs 'ls -l' in a separate process and prints the output and the exit code for the process to stdout.
 Since we are interested in getting lines, we are wrapping the stdout stream of the process in a StringInputStream.